If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

-Postoperative infection can have both an internal or an external base.
+Postoperative infection can have both an internal and an external base.

-It’s quite normal to catch the infection around the incision site, especially when the cat sits in wet places.
+It’s pretty normal to catch the infection around the incision site, especially when the cat sits in wet places.

 It can cause cystitis or urinary infections that can be cured with antibiotic therapy.

-To prevent this situation, you should ask your vet for more wet cat food and increase its daily water intake.
+You should ask your vet for more wet cat food and increase its daily water intake to prevent this situation.

 Don’t worry; it is not that common.

-In some cases, the ligature around a blood vessel breaks or slips off after the abdomen has been closed.
+In some cases, the ligature around a blood vessel breaks or slips off after the abdomen is closed.

-It appears mostly when the cat is really active, which hardly ever happens after the castration process.
+It appears mainly when the cat is active, which hardly ever happens after castration.